NeptuneHub/k3s-supreme-waffle/authentik/README.md

 In this exampple we want to integrate jellyfin with Authentik using Oauth SSO.
 First point you need to follow the "proxy" chapter but to expose Jellyfin so you will add a first application&provider as a proxy.

 Second you need to add a second couple of Application&Providere for Oauth in the web page of authentik.
-So first add the provider, in my case:
+So first add the provider (in my case the url of jellyfin is jellyfin.192.168.3.120.nip.io, you can edit it):
 ```
 Type: Oauth2/Openid provider
 name: Jellyfin2 (becasue jellyfin already used for the proxy provider